 Fritz Kahn: Die Empfindungsbahn, 1929.
 Image: Kosmos/Debschitz

-This year’s conference will take place at the University of Applied Sciences Potsdam (FH Potsdam), approximately one hour away from Berlin.
+This year’s conference took place at the University of Applied Sciences Potsdam (FH Potsdam), approximately one hour away from Berlin.

 The conference will be held at the main building of the University of Applied Sciences Potsdam.
 With innovative study programs like interface design and urban futures as well as two research labs (Urban Complexity Lab and the Interaction Design Lab), the university provides space for a wide spectrum of visualization research and teaching.